dida-masse/public-stuff/dida-apt-250513/index.md

 Since everyone is present, conflicts, double bookings, and other practical issues can be resolved immediately.

 Visual and tangible method:
-Planning becomes easier to grasp and manage when visualized with tokens and notes.
+Planning becomes easier to grasp and manage when visualized with tokens/markers and notes.

 ---
 # Disadvantages: